 From the cards, I chose “spring” and then “March”, “April” and “May”, since those are the spring months.
 I was thinking of just doing the four seasons and calling it a “Four Seasons” tablescape but I really wanted to stick with a spring theme.

-The rest of the plating is also Tuesday Morning items, including this dainty lace effect dessert plates and neutral kitchen towels that I'm using as napkins (think outside the box, right!?).
+The rest of the plating includes these dainty lace effect dessert plates and neutral kitchen towels that I’m using as napkins (think outside the box, right!?).

 Are they not the prettiest glasses you’ve ever seen!?
 The goblets also come in blush pink and a darker blue and the water glasses were just this sea foam and gold color.
 I know you guys can tell by looking at them that they are great quality pieces…but they were so affordable and I know I won’t find anything like this at my other local home goods stores.